Pilates saved my life.

 I knew what was happening to me was wrong.
 And I knew I needed to do something about it.

-When I was eighteen, my dance teacher invited me to join her at her Pilates class.
+When I was eighteen, my dance teacher invited me to join her at a Pilates class.

 I was hooked!

-My back pain became manageable, my back spasms began to disappear, but most important, I felt a sense of empowerment.
+My back pain became manageable and the back spasms I was experiencing began to disappear; but most important, I felt a sense of empowerment.

 When I moved to California and began dancing professionally, I stopped taking Pilates.
 The high demands of my training were at levels that I had never before experienced, and I started having back spasms again.

-At twenty-two, while on a dance job, I threw my back out so badly that I couldn’t stand upright for three weeks and I couldn’t put any weight on my left leg.
+At twenty-two, while on a dance job, I threw my back out so badly that I couldn’t stand upright for three weeks or put any weight on my left leg.
 The burning pain that ran down my leg was constant.
 I was told that I had herniated two discs in my lower back and that I needed surgery.

 Hearing that news at twenty-two just did not compute.
 I kept thinking,